Geist und Seele wird verwirret, BWV 35: 2

 The first aria in da capo form, "Geist und Seele wird verwirret" (Spirit and soul become confused), is characterized by a broken ritornello and a sense of confusion and uncertainty.
 The rhythm is siciliano, a frequent feature in slow concerto movements by Bach and others.
 Hofmann concludes from many corrections in Bach's autograph that the aria is a new composition.
 He sees the "agility of the organ part which does not follow the siciliano pattern" as an image of the "confusion" mentioned in the text.

 3

-A secco recitative, "Ich wundre mich" (I am amazed), expresses awe at the creation, rendered in the first person which according to Mincham underlines the cantata's "personal and individual emphasis".
-Beginning in a major mode which contrasts with the preceding aria, it turns to "the solemnity of the minor mode".
+A secco recitative, "Ich wundre mich" (I am amazed), expresses awe at the creation, rendered in the first person.
+Beginning in a major mode which contrasts with the preceding aria, it then turns to a minor mode.

 4

 An aria with obbligato organ, "Gott hat alles wohlgemacht" (God has made everything well), is the first movement in a major mode, expressing pleasure with God's creation.
 It has a dominating two-part ritornello.
 Hofmann observes that the organ, this time the only partner of the voice, is "rich in coloratura" and has a theme, "heard throughout the movement, sometimes in the manner of an ostinato, sometimes freely developed; in its figuration and motoric drive it is stylized just like Bach’s writing for the violoncello piccolo".
 Gardiner notes that not only the tessitura but also "characteristic string-crossing patterns" are reminiscent of violoncello piccolo use.